annacov783/sp25-cse110-lab4/expose/javascript/part2.md

     E. true == 2 : false
     F. true == Boolean : true
 15. The "==" operator checks for equality by evaluating whether the overall value is the same.
 The "===" operator evaluates the types and checks if they are the same.
+17. The modifyArray() function is called.
+The program begins executing the code within this function, filling the new declared array with the doubled values from the provided array.
+In this program, the callback parameter is the doSomething() function - returns the value times two.
+This is called as the old elements are being added to the new array.
+The program reaches the return statement and returns: "[2, 4, 6]".